 Alex Dunlap's home page

-I'm a third-year Ph.D. student in the Mathematics Department of Stanford University, advised by Lenya Ryzhik.
+I'm a fourth-year Ph.D. student in the Mathematics Department of Stanford University, advised by Lenya Ryzhik.
 I am interested in stochastic processes and applied math.
 In particular, I have been studying aspects of stochastic partial differential equations and Liouville quantum gravity.
 Before coming to Stanford I did my undergraduate work at the University of Chicago.
 I am grateful for the support of the National Science Foundation through a Graduate Research Fellowship.